December 1, 2024

 However…

-A History of Lack of Transparency and Verification at Tether
+A History of Lack of and Verification at Tether

 Tether has faced considerable scrutiny over the transparency of its reserve holdings.
 The company has been criticized for not providing full, detailed audits, opting instead for quarterly attestations from accounting firm BDO.
 These attestations verify that Tether holds sufficient assets to back its issued tokens but do not offer the granular detail found in some competitors’ disclosures.